hbeni/fgcom-mumble/README.md

 - look at the location of the sender
 - look at current transmission state of the local user Then, if the frequency is currently tuned AND the sender was in radio-range AND the current user is not transmitting himself on the frequency in question, the received transmision will be played; otherwise discarded.
-This inherently enables listening and sending on multiple frequencies.
+This inherently enables listening and sending on multiple frequencies in parallel.

-"Frequency" thereby is an arbitary string, which enables to tune arbitary frequencies and also simulate land-lines.
-To receive a transmission, just the frequency string must match between sender and receiver.
+"Frequency" thereby is an arbitary string, which enables to tune arbitary frequencies and also may used to simulate land-lines for ATC.
+To receive a transmission, the frequency string must match between sender and receiver.

 ### Plugin input data
 To get the needed data the plugin offers a simple network socket listening for updates on UDP Port **16661** (original FGCom port, it's compatible).
-This can easily be linked to an FGFS generic protocol or to an external application (like ATC-Pie or OpenRadar) to push updaes to the plugin.
+This can easily be linked to an FGFS generic protocol or to an external application (like ATC-Pie or OpenRadar) to push updates to the plugin.

 Details are explained in the `plugin-spec.md` file.

 ### Plugin output data
 The plugin will broadcast its state (callsign, listen/send frequencies, location) to the other plugins using the mumble internal plugin interface.
 Other plugins will pick this up and update their internal knowledge of other users.

-Details are also explained in the `plugin-spec.md` file.
+Details are too explained in the `plugin-spec.md` file.

 ### Flightgear integration